Laura Ouimette, BA, MM

 Luke Raffanti, BM, BA

-Luke graduated from Oberlin College and Conservatory after simultaneously earning degrees in piano performance and environmental studies.
-He won the gold medal in the 2018 Chopin Northwest Competition and also performs with the NOISE Opera Company.
-Always looking for ways to use music as a platform for his social and environmental interests, he has produced and performed in numerous benefit concerts in California, where he grew up.
+Luke graduated from the internationally renowned Oberlin College and Conservatory after simultaneously earning degrees in piano performance and environmental studies.
+His musical studies included several years of both French and Russian schools of piano performance, of orchestral conducting, and of work on historical instruments (e.g. the fortepianos).
+An avid performer, he won the gold medal in the 2018 Chopin Northwest Competition (performance here).
+He is also in demand as a collaborator with local classical singers and instrumentalists and also performs with the NOISE Opera Company, as well as the Seattle Modern Opera Company.
+Always looking for ways to use music as a platform for his social and environmental interests, Luke has produced and performed in numerous benefit concerts in California, where he grew up.
 He was a regular prizewinner in the Valencia Piano Competition, as well as the Auburn Youth Symphony Competition.
-An avid performer of contemporary classical music as well as traditional, Luke has performed new music at the Forfest Music Festival in Kroměřiž, Czech Republic, as well as in venues such as the 3rd Practice Electroacoustic Festival, the Banff Centre, and the Cleveland Museum of Art.
+A passionate performer of music by living composers, Luke has performed new music at the Forfest Music Festival in the Archbishop's Chateau in Kroměřiž, Czech Republic (performance), as well as in venues such as the 3rd Practice Electroacoustic Festival, the Banff Centre, and the Cleveland Museum of Art.